Gendo90/2020-Angular-Bootcamp/typing/README.md

 ### Full Test (Three Paragraphs)

-Type in a three paragraph as fast as you can!
+Type in three paragraphs as fast as you can!
 This test represents the most accurate usage of typing in a more formal setting, where a single sentence or paragraph is unlikely to be the extent of a typing project.
 Additionally, this test should give the most accurate results of typing speed, since the